HameedaEbrahim/Global-Disaster-Impact-1976-2024-/README.md

    •	(Magnitude):

       o	Fill the magnitude for the earthquake disasters only.

-7. Created new Columns:
+6. Created new Columns:

-   •	○Date = Start Year , Start Month - Start Day
+    • Date = Start Year , Start Month - Start Day

-9. Fix the error in the Date:
+7. Fix the error in the Date:

    •	fix invalid date (e.g. November have max date 30 , but in the data they put 31)

-11. Drop columns:
+8. Drop columns:

    •	Drop the not important columns ( Entry Date, Last Update, ISO)